cga-harvard/Hypermap-Registry/README.md

 After saving, Hypermap should be start harvesting the endpoint.

-Harvesting will be performed by the Django server if SKIP_CELERY_TASK = True, otherwise by Celery.
+Harvesting will be performed by the Django server if `SKIP_CELERY_TASK = True`, otherwise by Celery.
 Please note that harvesting operations can be time consuming, so it is better to setup a Celery process if possible.